-TOPO is committed to bringing the sales development community the latest trends, data, and best practices from the fastest-growing companies in the world.
-Today, we interview Kristina McMillan, Director of Sales Development for Five9.
-She’ll share her thoughts on sales development best practices, goals, challenges, technology, and metrics.
+TOPO is committed to bringing the sales development community the latest trends, data, and best practices from the world’s fastest-growing companies.
+Today, we interview Daniel Barber, the Director of Sales Development and Operations at ToutApp.
+He’ll share his thoughts on sales development best practices, goals, challenges, technology, and metrics.

 The TOPO Sales Development Councils have been a tremendous success.
-For each council, we bring together sales development practitioners to listen to presentations from a TOPO Analyst, as well as two sales development leaders.
+At each council, we bring together sales development practitioners to listen to presentations from a TOPO Analyst, as well as two sales development leaders.
 The room is filled with some of the best sales development leaders in the business and the conversations are lively.
-This event had 50 attendees who shared best practices and collaborated on and, in some cases, argued about high growth strategies for sales development organizations.
+This event had 40 attendees who shared best practices and collaborated on high growth strategies for sales development organizations.

-TOPO is committed to bringing the sales development community the latest trends, data, and best practices from the fastest-growing companies in the world.
-Today, we continue our sales development interview series with Sean Kester, Head of Sales Development from SalesLoft.
-He’ll share his best practices, most impactful decisions, goals, challenges, metrics and the most effective technology his team is using today.
+TOPO is committed to bringing the sales development community the latest trends, data, and best practices from the world’s fastest-growing companies.
+Today, we interview Chris Flores, the Manager of Inside Sales at Namely.
+He’ll share his thoughts on sales development best practices, goals, challenges, technology, and metrics.